cBioPortal/datahub-study-curation-tools/gene-table-clean-up/build_input_seedDB/Readme.md

 Error: Duplicate entrez ID detected ...
 ```
 which would cause the script to exit.
-Remove this entry from supp-main, or make it as an alias, to enable to script to run successfully.
+Remove this entry from `main-supp.txt`, or make it as an alias, to enable to script to run successfully.

-#### Supplemental alias genes `supp-alias.txt`
+#### Supplemental alias genes `alias-supp.txt`
 With HGNC update, some entrez ID may become unavailable, and cause WARNINGS as below
 ```
 WARNING: ... entry is skipped - entrez ID does not exist in main table
 ```
-Remove this entry from supp-alias, to clear warnings.
+Remove this entry from `alias-supp.txt`, to clear warnings.

 #### Supplemental Entrez ID `entrez-id-supp.txt`